rubyonjets/jets/docs/_docs/install.md

 ## Dependencies

-For apps with HTML pages, jets uses [webpacker](https://github.com/rails/webpacker) to compile assets requires node's yarn.
+For apps with HTML pages, jets uses [webpacker](https://github.com/rails/webpacker) to compile assets which requires node's yarn.
 [Node version manager](https://github.com/creationix/nvm), nvm, is recommended to install a desired version of node.
 Once node is installed, install yarn with:

     npm install -g yarn